’Tis the season for good cheer, good friends, good food … and, if you have psoriasis, a good chance that your skin condition will worsen.

 Stigma.
-People living with psoriasis can become self-conscious and ashamed.
-Everyday social interactions can become stressful, from going on a date to merely shaking someone's hand.
+Living with psoriasis can make you self-conscious and ashamed.
+Any aspect of being social can be stressful, from going on a date to shaking someone's hand.

 Finances.
-Lots of psoriasis treatments can be expensive.
-A year's worth of biologic medicines can cost over $25,000.
-And the costs of even the cheaper treatments can add up.
+Psoriasis treatments can be costly.
+A year's supply of biologic drugs can cost more than $25,000.
+And even cheaper treatments add up.

 Pain.
 Psoriasis can cause chronic pain, which adds a constant level of stress in your life.
-Sometimes, that pain -- especially with psoriatic arthritis of the hands -- can seriously interfere with your ability to do day-to-day actions hard.
+Sometimes the pain can make day-to-day actions hard.
 If you have arthritis in your joints, this is more likely.

-Life with disease.
-Psoriasis is a chronic condition.
-There is no cure.
-When it's bad, psoriasis can wear you down.
-Even when you're doing well, you might still find yourself anxious about the future.
-What if it gets worse again?
+Life with a chronic condition.
+Sometimes psoriasis can wear you down.
+You may also sometimes find yourself anxious about the future.